thejamesgore/ga-projects/GA-Project-2/README.md

 ## What we learnt:

 Working with APIs with such complexity is not always easy but we now have a better understanding of the process of accessing APIs and fetching data to then handle it.
 What was useful is that Spotify has extensive documentation which makes it helpful as a guide.
 However, we found that looking at other projects helped to solidify how to approach various tasks with practical examples, using the API 'in the wild'.

-## Would we recommend trying this?

-Yes, if you're ready to spend time understanding the API, you will be rewarded with the rich data available.

-C'mon it's Spotify dude, give it a go!
-..Ta da dum da dum dum